GabeScott/standard-works-vault/General Conference/2017 April - How Does the Holy Ghost Help You.md

 # How Does the Holy Ghost Help You?

-*By Gary E. Stevenson - Of the Quorum of the Twelve Apostles*
+By Elder Gary E. Stevenson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2017 General Conference*

+>*The Holy Ghost warns, the Holy Ghost comforts, and the Holy Ghost testifies.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/04/how-does-the-holy-ghost-help-you?lang=eng)